cchung2020/cpparsec/README.md

 See [examples folder](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/examples) and [tests](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/tests) for usage.

-If you're parsing characters and can use std::basic_string, just add `include #cpparsec.h` at the top of your file.
+If you're parsing characters and can use std::basic_string, add `include #cpparsec.h` at the top of your file.

 It's a header file which simply includes cpparsec_core.h and cpparsec_char.h.